-The following slides will list all the data requirements.
+The following slides list all the data requirements.

-Project headlines (largely estimated until contractual agreement)
+Project Headlines (largely estimated until contractual agreement)

-Data point Frequency/point of collection Number of overall sockets At application stage 1, 2 and 3 Quarterly At completion Number of chargepoints At application stage 1, 2 and 3 Quarterly At completion Location of chargepoints (or map) At application stage 2 and 3 Quarterly At completion Month/Year of anticipated installation At application stage 2 Quarterly At completion Project length At application stage 2 Quarterly At completion Project top 3 risks At application stage 2 Quarterly
+Data point Frequency/point of collection Number of overall sockets At application stage 1, 2 and 3 Quarterly At completion Number of chargepoints At application stage 1, 2 and 3 Quarterly At completion Location of chargepoints (map or latitude/longitude) At application stage 2 and 3 Quarterly At completion Month/Year of anticipated installation At application stage 2 Quarterly At completion Project length At application stage 2 Quarterly At completion Project top 3 risks At application stage 2 Quarterly

-Costs and funding (largely estimated until contractual agreement)
+Costs and Funding (largely estimated until contractual agreement)

 Data point Frequency/point of collection

 Total project costs At application - anticipated costs at stage 2, final costs at

 stage 3

 Quarterly

 At completion

 LEVI Funding request At application stage 2 and 3

 Private investment At application stage 2 and 3

 Quarterly

+At completion

 Other public funding At application stage 2 and 3

 (please provide breakdown of any loans)

 Total public funding At application stage 2 and 3

 Cost per chargepoint: hardware, electrical connection, installation, civils, site At application

 surveys, signs and bay marking, other Quarterly

 At completion

 Subsidy per chargepoint - to be disaggregated by type/power At application

 Quarterly

 At completion

 Funding ratio (public:private) At application

 Quarterly

 At completion

 Average costs of electrical connection per project At application

 Quarterly

 At completion

 kW per public £ At application

-gy Saving Trust 37

-Chargepoint information (largely estimated until contractual agreement)
+Chargepoint Information (largely estimated until contractual agreement)

-Data point Frequency/point of collection Number of chargepoints funded through LEVI - to be disaggregated At application stage 1, 2 and 3 by type/power At completion Number of chargepoints installed through LEVI - to be disaggregated Quarterly by type/power At completion Number of funded and installed chargepoints that are PAS 1899/2022 At application stage 2 compliant (Accessibility provision/Public Sector Equality Duty) Quarterly At completion Other technologies & number of other technologies funded/installed (e.g. solar, battery, gullies etc.) At application stage 1, 2 and 3 Quarterly At completion Average time between funding and installation Quarterly At completion Total project chargepoint capacity (kW) At application and completion Utilisation per chargepoint At completion (estimated) and quarterly after that (actual use)

-Commercial/contract arrangement
+Data point Frequency/point of collection

+Number of chargepoints funded through LEVI - to be disaggregated by type/power At application stage 1, 2 and 3

+At completion

+Number of chargepoints installed through LEVI - to be disaggregated by type/power Quarterly

+At completion

+Number of funded and installed chargepoints that are PAS 1899/2022 compliant (Accessibility provision/Public Sector Equality Duty) At application stage 2

+Quarterly

+At completion

+Other technologies & number of other technologies funded/installed (e.g. solar, battery, gullies etc.) At application stage 1, 2 and 3

+Quarterly

+At completion

+Average time between funding and installation Quarterly

+At completion

+Total project chargepoint capacity (kW) At application and completion

+Utilisation & outages per chargepoint At completion (estimated) and quarterly for 3 years after that (actual use)

+Commercial/Contract Arrangement